vmware-labs/reconciler-runtime/README.md

 An [`AggregateReconciler`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#AggregateReconciler) is responsible for synthesizing a single resource, aggregated from other state.
 The AggregateReconciler is a fusion of the [ResourceReconciler](#resourcereconciler) and [ChildReconciler](#childreconciler).
 Instead of operating on all resources of a type, it will only operate on a specific resource identified by the type and request (namespace and name).
 Unlike the child reconciler, the "parent" and "child" resources are the same.

-The resource reconciler is responsible for:
+The aggregate reconciler is responsible for:
 - fetching the resource being reconciled
 - creating a stash to pass state between sub reconcilers
 - passing the resource to each sub reconciler in turn